iremddemir/iremddemir/README.md

 ### Hi there 👋
 I am İrem Demir, junior Computer Engineering & Mathematics student from Istanbul Turkey!
-I am working as a DWH Analyst Intern over 5 months.

-🌱 I’m currently learning more about Data Science, ML, and Quantum Computing

 📫 You can reach me on [Linkedin](https://www.linkedin.com/in/iremddemir/)

 <!--